Coronavirus: Symptoms & Immune Support Strategies

-While most cases are located in China, the virus is spreading, with over 80,859 new cases recently appearing in Italy.
+While the virus is believed to have started in China, the virus is spreading throughout the world.
+Italy and the US have more confirmed case reports at this point than China.
 The World Health Organization (WHO) has declared a public health emergency of international concern and a global pandemic, which is a term referring to an epidemic of disease that has spread worldwide.

 Symptoms of Coronavirus Infection